jmoro0408/DeepLearning_Deployment/README.md

 ## Deployment on AWS

-Finally all server side files are transferred to a standard Amazon web services EC2 instance and the docker.
+Finally all server side files are transferred to a standard Amazon web services EC2 instance and the docker compose file initiated.

 # Conclusion